Authors: Amy Garrett, Small Farms Program, Oregon State University

 Publish Date: Fall 12

-Part 1 of this story appeared in the spring edition of Small Farm News, and highlighted Gathering Together Farm (GTF) of Philomath, Oregon; in particular their unique partnerships with local farms and food artisans.
+Part 1 of this story appeared in the spring edition of Small Farm News and highlighted Gathering Together Farm (GTF) of Philomath, Oregon; in particular their unique partnerships with local farms and food artisans.

 Part 2 highlights the partnership between GTF and Wild Garden Seed, a company that in turn helped another young farmer get his start.
 This piece will touch upon both of these partnerships, and the benefits to all involved.

 So, it made sense for GTF to build a new partnership.
 In 2003, Wild Garden Seed (WGS) became part of the GTF corporation, and Frank and Karen Morton of Shoulder to Shoulder Farm became the managers of the seed business.
-Now, Shoulder to Shoulder Farm rents out their services in managing Wild Garden Seed to do something GTF could not otherwise accomplish— produce vegetable, herb, and flower seeds, as well as a wide variety of salad green seed that are farm-original varieties at GTF.
+Now, Shoulder to Shoulder Farm rents out its services in managing Wild Garden Seed to do something GTF could not otherwise accomplish— produce vegetable, herb, and flower seeds, as well as a wide variety of salad green seeds that are farm-original varieties at GTF.

 GTF gets the benefit of having unique salad varieties adapted to the conditions on their farm, increased biodiversity and floral resources for beneficial insects, as well as income during the slow winter months when farmers are buying seed from WGS.

 There are many advantages for WGS too: GTF assists the company with equipment, fertility, propagation, website, and marketing just to name a few.
-The WGS crew also enjoys the GTF workday tradition of mid-morning break with fresh pastries, and Farm Lunch provided by farm owners John Eveland and Sally Brewer.
+The WGS crew also enjoys the GTF workday tradition of a mid-morning break with fresh pastries, and Farm Lunch provided by farm owners John Eveland and Sally Brewer.